swimos/swimos-docs/src/_java-server/introspection.md

 ## List Nodes

-The `nodes` lane on `swim:meta:mesh` provides access to a list of all nodes and the agents running within them.
+The `nodes` lane on `swim:meta:host` provides access to a list of all nodes and the agents running within them.

 Trying this on the introspection cookbook server:

 ```
-swim-cli sync -h warp://localhost:9001 -n swim:meta:mesh -l nodes
+swim-cli sync -h warp://localhost:9001 -n swim:meta:host -l nodes
 ```

 Output: